Table of Contents

 Opening times: 10.45am-7.15pm.
 Depending on the season, late afternoon is the best time to snap photos at golden hour.

-If riding a gondola is at the top of your Venice bucket list, go for it!
-Rides aren’t cheap at around €80 before sunset and €100 after.
+To tick off riding a gondola from your 2 day Venice itinerary, go for it!
+Rides aren’t cheap at around €80 before sunset and €120 after.

 Not within your budget?
 No worries, it wasn’t in mine either.
 The photo above of me sitting in a gondola was taken at Libreria Acqua Alta bookstore, somewhere that may have been a hidden gem once but is now a popular spot with travellers wanting their Instagram shots.
-The fire exit leads to the canal where a static gondola bobs up and down.
+The fire exit leads to the canals where a static gondola bobs up and down.
 Wait your turn for a photo inside it.

 The bookshop is a photo-worthy place in its own right with huge stacks of books, many overflowing from bathtubs.
 Better yet, some cute cats live in the bookstore.